Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Preliminaries

 We only consider the allocation with maximal utilitarian social welfare (max-USW, maximizing the sum of the valuations of all agents), otherwise one may minimize $\LexiMax(\chi)$ ($\GINI(\chi)$ etc.) by not allocating any items which is uninteresting.

-Henceforth, unless otherwise stated, allocations are assumed to be \textbf{max-USW} and \textbf{clean} (we can drop items with zero marginal gain without changing the valuations of agents until the allocation is clean).
+Henceforth, unless otherwise stated, allocations are assumed to be \textbf{max-USW} and \textbf{clean} (to this end, we can drop items with zero marginal gain without changing the profile).